ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

-Surfly enables you to share a browsing session with others via co-browsing.
+Surfly provides co-browsing, this enables you to share your browsing session with others..
 You can start a Surfly session simply by entering the url of the website you want to browse into the 'start session' panel on your admin page.
 You can then invite people to join you by sharing the session url with them.
 This is the easiest and quickest way to co-browse and does not require any configuration.
 However, if you wish to use Surfly as a feature on your own website, you can also add a Surfly button to your website.
 By doing this, you will be able to fully customise your session and use as much or as little of Surfly's functionalty within your own product.